-15The health effects of extreme temperatures have been widely documented, including in Deschênes and Greenstone (2011).
+&lt;sup>14The health effects of extreme temperatures have been widely documented, including in Deschênes and Greenstone (2011).
 Several laboratory experiments, including Seppanen, Fisk and Lei (2006) find evidence of reduced worker cognitive functioning.
-Graff Zivin and Neidell (2014) use time-use survey to show that people allocate less time to working in the presence of extreme temperatures.
+Graff Zivin and Neidell (2014) use time-use surveys to show that people work fewer minutes per day in the presence of extreme temperatures.